uthaiyashankar/engineering-mgt/README.md

 it shows how code coverage has changed in last 3 months in a line chart.

 ### Dependency Dashboard
+This dashboard shows the dependency details of each wso2 repos.
+It contains the details such as

+* Number of dependencies using the latest version available
+* Number of dependencies where the next version available is smaller than the patch version update
+* Number of dependencies where the next version available is an patch version update
+* Number of dependencies where the next version available is a minor version update
+* Number of dependencies where the next version available is a major version update
 ### GIT Issue Monitoring Dashboard

 This dashboard consists with 2 widgets.